 - (i) The stage mark is the mean mark, weighted for credits, for a stage of a degree programme.
 For UG programmes this applies to the stage 2 and stage 3 weighted mean marks.
-For PGT programmes there are two stage marks: the taught weighted mean mark and the dissertation mark. - (ii) The integer module marks (referred to in 5.5.2 (b)) are used in the calculation of the stage mark(s). - (iii) The stage mark is calculated with the maximum available precision and is not rounded.
+For PGT programmes there are two stage marks: the taught weighted mean mark and the dissertation mark. - (ii) The stage mark is calculated with the maximum available precision and is not rounded.